frozeman/meteor-global-notifications/README.md

     GlobalNotification.warning('My Text');

-This function returns the ID of the notification, which you can use to hide this specific notification programatically:

-    var myNotificationId = GlobalNotification.warning('My Text');
-    // ...
-    GlobalNotification.hide(myNotificationId);

-Additionally you can localize your message if you have the `TAPi18n` package add to your app by just passing the localization string:
+Additionally you can localize your message if you have the `tap:i18n` package add to your app by just passing the localization string:

     GlobalNotification.error({
         title: 'i18n:my.localized.title',